scenariomartin/EnglishWords/words.md

 ,object to
 ,be against
-anti    ,I'm anti too much stuff retort v n counter v n:: y:reverse vnj resort 1 resonant :共鸣的   [ˈrezənənt] struggle nu ,the unarmed teenager was killed last year in a struggle with the defendant.
+anti    ,I'm anti too much stuff retort 1vu-n counter v n:: y:reverse vnj resort 1 resonant :共鸣的   [ˈrezənənt] struggle nu ,the unarmed teenager was killed last year in a struggle with the defendant.